determined-ai/determined/docs/training/hyperparameter/search-methods/hp-custom.rst

            # Create and return the initial list of operations
            # immediately after an experiment has been created
            # Currently, we support the following operations:
-           # - Create - starts a new trial with a unique trial id and a set of hyperparameters,
+           # - searcher.Create - starts a new trial with a unique trial id
+               and a set of hyperparameters,
-           # - ValidateAfter - sets the number of steps (i.e., batches or epochs) after which
+           # - searcher.ValidateAfter - sets the number of steps (i.e., batches or epochs) after which
            #   a validation is run, for a trial with a given id,
-           # - Close - closes a trial with a given id,
+           # - searcher.Close - closes a trial with a given id,
-           # - Shutdown - closes the experiment.
+           # - searcher.Shutdown - closes the experiment.
            return []

        def on_trial_created(self, request_id: uuid.UUID) -> List[searcher.Operation]: